Edit Password-Protected Docs Java: Redact Documents Using GroupDocs.Redaction

 Troubleshooting Tips

-• Ensure the correct path and password are provided.
+• Verify that the file path and password are correct.

 Apply Exact Phrase Redaction Without Password Protection